ChilliCream/graphql-workshop/docs/3-schema-design.md

     mv GraphQL/Mutations.cs GraphQL/Speakers/SpeakerMutations.cs
     ```

-1. Now, update the namespace and class name, annotate the renamed class with the `[MutationType]` attribute, and remove the `[Mutation]` attribute from the method.
+1. Now, update the namespace and class name, annotate the renamed class with the `[MutationType]` attribute, mark it as partial, and remove the `[Mutation]` attribute from the method.
 The class should look like this now:

     ```csharp
     using ConferencePlanner.GraphQL.Data;